 Certain statements included or incorporated by reference in this Official Statement constitute "forward-looking statements" within the meaning of the United States Private Securities Litigation Reform Act of 1995, Section 21E of the United States Securities Exchange Act of 1934, as amended, and Section 27A of the United States Securities Act of 1933, as amended.
 Such statements are generally identifiable by the terminology used such as "plan," "expect," "estimate," "budget" or other similar words.
 The achievement of certain results or other expectations contained in such forward-looking statements involves known and unknown risks, uncertainties and other factors which may cause actual results, performance or achievements described to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements.
 The Housing Development Fund does not plan to issue any updates or revisions to those forward-looking statements if or when its expectations, or events, conditions or circumstances on which such statements are based, change.

-The information on any third-party website referenced in this Official Statement, which reference may be in the form of a hyperlink to such website, has been provided by such third party, and the Housing Development Fund makes no representation as to the accuracy or completeness thereof.
+The information on any third-party website referenced in this Official Statement has been provided by such third party, and the Housing Development Fund makes no representation as to the accuracy or completeness thereof.

 TABLE OF CONTENTS